i-brnrd/patchLSD/TASK.md

 \
 After 1/4, 1/2 and 3/4 of the task, the total bonus points accumulated are displayed.
-At these points in the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a>; the option to download data is offered (to mitigate the risk of data loss).
+At these points in the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a>; the option to download data is offered.

 ### Pausing
-The full task; including training, takes a while, especially if an EEG setup is used.\
+Running through the training and the task takes several hours.
 Consequently the **device builds** offer a Pause/Resume option.
 This utilises the device-specific [locally stored](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) data.\
-To use this option, start the task with a Unique PiD via the text box in the Start Screen.
-The participant's data will be stored in  `unique-PiD/`; and the participant's task can be resumed by entering that PiD and selecting 'Resume Acquisition'.\
+To use this, start the task with a Unique PiD via the text box in the Start Screen.
+The participant's data will be stored in  `unique-PiD/`.
+That participant's task can be resumed by re-entering that PiD and selecting 'Resume Acquisition'.\
 If no PiD is entered; the folder will be auto-named as the timestamp taken at task start, `YYYY-MM-DD-HH-MM-SS/`.
 To find this, look in the [locally stored](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html); this folder name can be used as PiD to resume.\
 Each data acquisition session will be saved under a folder in the 'root' with the name `DATA_YYYY-MM-DD-HH-MM-SS`.

 Pause-resume behaviour will picks up from the last finished trial, and uses [locally stored](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) data using `unique-PiD/STATE/...` which saves the current trial in `state.log`; along with `presentationOrder.log` and `truncationOrder.log`.

-*Note that the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a> can't be paused and restarted via a Participant ID.*
+*Note that the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a> cannot be paused and restarted via a Participant ID.*

 ### Order Randomisation
 Patches drawn from the same reward rate curve must not be presented consecutively.\